 Change Address On Driving Licence: DVLA Update Steps And Proof

 Moving house is famously stressful, but forgetting to update your driving licence address can turn a simple relocation into a £1,000 legal nightmare.
-I have seen many drivers assume that telling the council or HMRC about a move automatically updates the DVLA, but this oversight frequently leads to invalidated insurance and missed court summons.
+I have personally spoken with drivers who assumed that telling the council or HMRC about a move automatically updates the DVLA.
+It does not.
+These are completely separate government databases, and this single misunderstanding has led to invalidated insurance payouts and missed court summons that spiralled into six penalty points.
 This guide provides my tested, step-by-step framework to ensure your photocard, vehicle log book, and insurance records stay 100% compliant without costing you a penny in unnecessary fees.

 Key Takeaways